OFFLINE MEDICINE DATABASE

 • Privacy — data never leaves the device

-• No cost — you don’t pay for machine translation because it’s a built-in iOS library
+• No cost — you do not pay for machine translation because it uses a built-in iOS library

 • Works offline — the language pack (40–50 MB) is downloaded once for the whole system, after which translation runs without internet

-This matters especially if you care for a senior who speaks Ukrainian, or your doctor is English-speaking — you don’t have to worry about the drug documentation being unreadable for them.
+This matters especially if you care for an older adult who speaks Ukrainian, or if your doctor is English-speaking — you do not have to worry that the medicine documentation will be unreadable for them.

-When you open the app for the first time, you’ll see a banner reporting SPC sync progress.
-Data downloads in the background, but you can already use the therapeutic groups that have been fetched — no need to wait for the whole process to finish.
+When you open the app for the first time, you will see a banner showing SmPC synchronisation progress.
+Data downloads in the background, but you can already use the therapeutic groups that have been fetched — there is no need to wait for the whole process to finish.

-After the first sync the app refreshes the database every 24 hours in the background, but only incrementally.
-That means only those ATC groups whose documentation has changed — new interactions, updated contraindications, new pregnancy-and-lactation studies — are fetched.
-Each update uses minimal bandwidth.
+After the first sync, the app refreshes the database every 24 hours in the background, but only incrementally.
+That means it fetches only the ATC groups whose documentation has changed — for example, where new interactions have appeared, contraindications have been updated, or new studies have been added to the pregnancy and lactation section.
+Each update uses minimal data.

 Data lands in a local SwiftData store on your phone.
 That means access is immediate — millisecond response times, comparable to opening a note.